-Well, if you’ve been following this series you’ll have an idea about the structure and safe access to your new loft room, but what about filling your room with daylight? there are four main types of window for lofts –
+Well, if you’ve been following this series you’ll have an idea about the structure and safe access to your new loft room, but what about filling your room with daylight?
+There are four main types of window for lofts –

 1) a dormer window, which projects outwards from the roofline,